Additional Steps and Best Practices for Security

 Static IP addresses only show when an event broker service connects to external hosts through the NAT gateway and those NAT gateways are provisioned with static, public IP addresses in your data center.

-For more information about static IP address, see Static IP Availability for Messaging Connectivity in Public Regions and Dedicated Regions.
+For more information about static IP address, see Static IP Availability for Messaging Connectivity in Public Clusters and Dedicated Clusters.